Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 - Pollard's 28 rushing yards per game in his five career matchups against the Eagles are 12.5 fewer yards than his over/under in Saturday's game.

-- Pollard, in five matchups versus the Eagles, has not run for a TD.
+- In five games versus the Eagles Pollard has not rushed for a touchdown.

-- The Eagles allow 103.9 yards per game on the ground, the NFL's seventh-ranked rush defense.
+- Allowing 103.9 rushing yards per game, the Eagles have the seventh-ranked run defense in the league.

-- Pollard and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns conceded (16).
+- This year the Eagles are ranked 21st in the NFL in rushing touchdowns allowed (16).

 Recent Performances